A dashboard or a report can give you key facts about performance metrics for your company. You are surprised with the results.

 their activities in the real time.

 Another area is using analytics to manage risk and make the right decisions and the right time.
-After 2008 financial crisis each of us needs a method to oversee the unprecedented events.
+After 2008 financial crisis each of us needs a method to oversee the

 Predictive analytics can help manage both financial and operational risk, and significantly reduce the cost of compliance.